AbdELRahman-Slah/qr-generatot-app/README.md

-# OrderKing - QR Code Based Ordering System
+# OrderKing - QR Code Based

 OrderKing is a modern, full-stack application that enables businesses to manage orders through QR codes.
 The system consists of a React Native frontend and a Node.js/Express backend with MongoDB as the database.